averyag2015/SI507-HW6/README.md

 Some JavaScript code
 ```

 * **What does a code comment look like in JavaScript?
-What character/s do you have to put before a comment?**
+What character/s do you have to put before a comment?**<br />
 A comment in JavaScript starts off with two forward slashes //.

-* **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.**
+* **Explain what needs to happen to get a JavaScript program to "run", given the JavaScript you've seen in this assignment.** <br />
 In order to run JavaScript, we need a function to be defined and to be called.
 Our JavaScript must be enclosed in a script element, which are <script> </script> brackets.

 * **What functions in JavaScript seem to be similar in function to the `print` function in Python?
 (There are two.)
 Why might you use one and not the other?
-Explain briefly.**
+Explain briefly.** <br />
 There are two functions that seem similar to print.
 One is alert() and the other is console.log().
-Alert seems to print out as message of 'hello' in a pop up box that says, "this page says hello".
-Where console.log() seems to be printing out "hello in console" directly into the console.
+Alert seems to print out a message like 'hello' in a pop up box.
+Where console.log() seems to be printing out" directly into the console.
+In our code it says "hello in the console".
 I would use alert if I had a message I wanted the user to see.
-Where printing out in the console seems to be something for a developer or debugging.
+Where printing out in the console seems to be something for a developer.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
-Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**
+Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...** <br />
-I would have to comment out the line 12 alert("hello").For the new date and time I'ved added the code alert(new Date()).
+I would have to comment out the line 12 alert("hello").For the new date and time I've added the code alert(new Date()).

 * **How can you put your own name at the top where it currently says "A name"?
-Explain very briefly how to do so, and replace `A name` in the web page with your own name.**
+Explain very briefly how to do so, and replace `A name` in the web page with your own name.** <br />
 This can be done on line 17 in the function displayInformation.  document.querySelector('h1').innerHTML = "Avery Gleason"; will produce it so my name is at the top.
-This line seems to be saying query the html and whever ever the 'h1' html tag is found replace it with Avery Gleason.
+This line seems to be saying query the html and where ever the 'h1' html tag is found replace it with Avery Gleason.

 * **What does the word `document` represent in this code?
-Explain briefly.**
+Explain briefly.** <br />
 The document in our code seems to be representing the HTML structure that will be used with the browser.
-It a way of referencing the HTML that is being used in the broswer.
+It a way of referencing the HTML that is being used in the browser.
 It seems to be it's own type of object.

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`
 )?
-Explain, briefly (<= 2 sentences).**
+Explain, briefly (<= 2 sentences).** <br />
-####document.querySelect('#items').innerHTML seems to be selecting all of the elements with the ID of items, document.getElementsByTagName('li').length  seem getting all the elements iwth a tag name that is li.
+document.querySelect('#items').innerHTML seems to be selecting all of the elements with the ID of items, document.getElementsByTagName('li').length  seem to be getting all the elements with a tag name that is li.
 Since these are set equal they are being assigned to each other.

 * **What color would the background of this page be <u>if there were no JavaScript in this page</u>?**
 When commenting out body.style.background = 'CCEE00' we can see the background would be white.

 * **Why are there a couple of gray boxes on the screen with a different colored border?
 How could you edit this code to make them a different color?
 Explain briefly.
-Then edit the code to make those boxes some shade of blue, of your choosing.**
+Then edit the code to make those boxes some shade of blue, of your choosing.** <br />
 The white border comes from line 39 border: 3px solid #FFFFF, the gray comes from the line above background-color: #etc.  I can update the hex code to get both to be blue.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
-Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**
+Briefly explain why you made the edits that you did -- how did you know/figure out what to do?** <br />
 First, I made a new function called copyFunctionAgain.
-This function was going to query our html and look for  the ID 'cheeragain'and if found, replace with O Canada.
-I then edited line 72 to  <li oncopy="copyFuctionAgain()">McGill University</li>, which gives us the interactivity of copying Mcgill have  having O Canada appear.
+This function is going to query our html and look for  the ID 'cheeragain'and if found, replace with O Canada.
+I then edited line 72 to  <li oncopy="copyFuctionAgain()">McGill University</li>r.
 So when McGrill is copied the query for the ID cheeragain begins.
 The final part was to add a new section where the queried object would live which is line 80 - 82, where id='cheeragain' lives.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**